ROCm/hipfort/docs/tutorials/rocfft-examples.rst

 stream with an execution info handle to overlap independent transforms.
 The handle must be passed to every ``rocfft_execute`` call that should use the stream, and each stream has to be synchronized before its results are read back.
-This example runs two independent transforms on two streams.
+This program runs two independent transforms on two streams.

 .. literalinclude:: ../../test/f2008/rocfft/rocfft_stream_z.f08
    :language: fortran